GuxJ02/DeltaVCalculatorSFS/README.md

 # 🚀 SFS Δv Calculator

 > Calculate the total Δv (delta-V) produced by a multistage launch vehicle—stage in the movile game app.
+> IMPORTANT: This is an old program made years ago.
+It can be greatly improved or rewritten in other languages, so feel free to submit a pull request if needed.

 ---